 My end of the summer/job project: Fête de fromage.
 Being the Francophile and cheese lover that I am, this event couldn’t have been more perfect.

-Paris is a city that is ever changing while also maintaining its classic historical roots.
+Being the incredibly dynamic city it is, Paris effectively maintains its historical roots while offering ever-changing events.
 Having done the typical tourist attractions numerous times, I strive to discover something new each time I return.
 Below is a compilation of some of my favorite activities as well as recommendations from Frenchies.

-- Musée de Cluny – Currently has an exhibit on unicorns running until the 25th of Feburary 2019.
+- Musée de Cluny – Currently has an exhibit on unicorns running until Feb.
+25, 2019.
 The Lady and the Unicorn tapestries dating back to the Middle Ages were magnificent.

 - Musée de l’Orangerie – For the fine art lovers, impressionist and post-impressionist artwork is abundant.
-Some of my favorite pieces are showcased here, but what really stands out are the lengthy water lily paintings by Monet wrapped around custom-made walls.
+Some of my favorite pieces are showcased here, but what really stands out are Monet’s lengthy water lily paintings wrapped around custom-made walls designed.

-- Musée Européenne de la Photographie – The JR exhibition running until February 10 was stunning, demonstating increbible creativity by the photographer through his black and white work.
+- Musée Européenne de la Photographie – The JR exhibition running until Feb.
+10, 2019 was stunning, demonstrating incredible creativity by the photographer through his black and white work.

 - Foundation Louise Vuitton – Even though the lines can be quite extensive, and this will also be found at the top of tourist to-do lists, the exhibits here are constantly changing, and the building architecture is exquisite.

-- L’Atelier des Lumières. this exposition has been extended until January 6.
+- L’Atelier des Lumières – This exposition has been extended until Jan.
+6, 2019.
 SO GO ASAP.
 The creativity was awe inspiring; I’ve never seen anything like it.
 It was enjoyable just sitting on the ground and watching the projections of art by Gustav Klimt and other Viennese artists constantly change.
 Make sure to book your tickets ahead of time because it always sells out.

 - As a big Amelie fan, seeing the café where she worked in the film was a must for me.
 You’ll find this petit café in Montmartre.